sonjeongwon621/project-with-yusuf/README.md

-# The doEverything.sh file requires you to install tabulate beforehand if tabulate is not installed.
+# The doEverything.sh file will generate everything.
+# The main paper is generated in /Paper
+# Slides are generated in /Slides
+# Figures are generated in /Paper/Figures
+# Tables are generated in /Paper/Tables

+# You must have tabulate preinstalled.
-# To install tabulate, type pip install tabulate in the terminal.
+# If tabulate is not preinstalled, please type pip install tabulate in the terminal to install.

-# The do Everything.sh file will generate the main paper in the Paper folder and the slides in the Slides folder as well as the figures and tables used in the main paper in the Paper/Figures and Paper/Tables folders.